CaloClouds3: Ultra-Fast Geometry-Independent Highly-Granular Calorimeter Simulation

 One further point that must be investigated is the replication of the internal angle of the shower.
 The internal angle of a particle shower is defined by the direction that would be reconstructed for that shower's incident particle, without any assumptions on the origin of the incident particle.
 This is distinct from the angle of the incident particle that would be reconstructed with the assumption that the incident particle originated from the interaction point at the centre of the detector.
 For searches for long lived particles, such as a dark matter particle, the reconstruction of the internal angle is particularly important.

 The dataset used for this comparison is the same as in section~\ref{sec:fixed_energies}, but all ten energies are used in combination.

 A common method for calculating the internal angle of the shower is to take the first component of an energy weighted PCA (principle component analysis) applied to all the reconstructed hits in the shower.
 When calculating the internal angle by PCA of hits, we observed systematic biases in the angle calculated in this way.
-This bias is caused by a combination of factors; undetected areas of secondary particles before the first layer of the detector, and the difference in path length of secondary particles raveling as shallow and steep angles.
+This bias is caused by a combination of factors.
+Firstly, the recorded shower misses any secondary particles that were emitted before the first layer of the detector.
+When the shower is at an angle, these missed particles are no longer symmetrically distributed about the shower axis.
+Secondly, secondary particles travelling at steep and shallow angles experience different path lengths in the detector.
+When the shower axis is at an angle, the secondary particles from one side of the axis experience a different path length to those emitted on the other side, causing an imbalance in their detection.
 Further discussion, and illustration of these biases can be found in the appendix section~\ref{appendix2}.

 The bias can be quantified as an angular error;